-We all have our own personal email addresses, whether its firstname.lastname@example.org or email@example.com.
+We all have our own personal email addresses, whether it’s email@example.com or firstname.lastname@example.org.
 But a business email address should be viewed differently.
 First off, you are conveying your brand, as well as your products or services.
 A business email address adds credibility to your business and conveys a sense of professionalism.
 It’s also what links you to your domain name.
-The best way to do this is for Joe or Jane to create a business email address that fits their company profile and mission, such as firstname.lastname@example.org or email@example.com.
+The best way to do this is for Joe or Jane to create a business email address that fits their company profile and mission, such as email@example.com or firstname.lastname@example.org.

 There are several email or domain hosting services that can help you set up a business email account on your domain—in fact, you can often create your business email and business domain name with the same service (see below).

-Registering Your Business Domain & Business Email
+Registering Your Business Domain and Business Email

 Once you’ve selected a name for your website, it’s time to get your domain name and business email registered.
 There are a number of online registrars that will provide the service.
-Incfile has a partnership with Web.com where customers are offered a FREE 1-year business email package, which includes a domain name—so that’s a great option if you’re looking for both domain registration and business email.
+Incfile has a partnership with Web.com where customers are offered a FREE one-year business email package, which includes a domain name—so that’s a great option if you’re looking for both domain registration and business email.

 At a certain point, the domain name will expire and will need to be renewed.
 Don’t forget!
 Failure to respond to the registrar’s emailed requests for renewal will result in you forfeiting your domain name.
 At that point, you risk a competitor buying your name and basically leaving your business’s web presence dead in the water.